SamShuster97/DAYMET_ANALYSIS_2021/README.md

 Subsetting of data conducted using the Jupyter Notebook that can be found in the repo folder.

-This work is conducted by Sam Shuster and sponsored by Dr. Marshall Shepherd from the University of Georgia.
+This work is conducted by Sam Shuster and sponsored by Dr. Marshall Shepherd from the University of Georgia and funding from the National Academy of Sciences.